vyn3xa/OverTheWire-Bandit-Writeups/Level-1.md

-Bandit: Level 1
+# Bandit: Level 1

+**Goal:** Access the password located in the file named

+**Solution Steps:**

-When we look at the directory with the ls command, we see a single file named: -.
-If we type cat - using the classic method, the terminal does not recognize this dash as a filename; instead, it treats it as a special command parameter and fails to display the file content.
+1 - When we inspect the directory using the ls command, we see a single file: `-`

-We need to prove to the terminal that this is a "path."
-To do this, we use the cat ./- command by adding the ./ symbols, which represent our current directory, to the beginning of the filename.
+2 - We need to prove to the terminal that this is a "file path."
+If we try the classic method and type `cat -`, the terminal does not recognize the dash as a filename; instead, it treats it as a special command parameter and fails to display the file's content.
+So we add `./` to the beginning of the filename and use the command `cat ./-`.
+When we add `./` at the beginning, it prevents the filename from being interpreted as a parameter.
+It indicates that it is a file.

-Critical Note: When interacting with files in Linux, using a Relative Path (like ./-) for filenames that start with special characters prevents the terminal from getting confused.
+**Critical Note:** When interacting with files in Linux, using a Relative Path (such as ./-) for filenames that start with special characters prevents the terminal from getting confused.